 Where to plant Cucamelons

 Cucamelon plants prefer full sun to some shade.
-Ours grows well in a southern facing position but I have also grown them successfully on an east facing wall.
+Ours grows well in a southern facing position, but I have also grown them successfully on an east facing a wall.
 They will fruit right up until the first frost so you will happily be picking these until November or even December in England.
 This is one of the reasons why they are rated so highly by gardeners.

 How to harvest Cucamelons